DataExpert-ZachWilson-V4/capstone-project-nelo/README.md

 Run `./setup_vm.sh`

 This automates the setup of Azure VM using Terraform.
-Installs tools (Terraform, Azure CLI, sshpass), logs into Azure, verifies subscription access, generates SSH keys, applies Terraform changes to create or update resources, and retrieves the VM's public IP address.
+Installs tools (Terraform, Azure CLI, sshpass), logs into Azure, verifies subscription access, generates SSH keys, applies Terraform changes to create the VM, and retrieves the VM's public IP address.

 It waits for the VM to be in a running state, connects to it via SSH, installs Docker, Docker Compose, VS Code Server, and GitHub CLI, and copies project files.